Isfand/rcb/.github/ISSUE_TEMPLATE/bug_report.md

 - Did the file appear in `rcb list`?
 Yes / No
 - Was the file present in `~/.rcb/file/`?
 Yes / No
 - Was the database record created in `~/.rcb/data/rcb.sqlite3`?
 Yes / No
+- was the table schema correct `echo ".schema;" | sqlite3 ~/.rcb/data/rcb.sqlite3`?
+Yes / No
 - Was the file recoverable via `rcb restore`?
 Yes / No
 - Were there dangling files or records (`rcb validate --all`)?
 Yes / No